If you’re itching to pack a suitcase and teach English overseas, you are not alone.

 - How should I prepare to move abroad to teach ESL?

-- Can I teach abroad in 2021 or should I wait until next year?
+- Can I teach abroad in 2023 or should I wait until the year after?

 1. Is it still possible to teach abroad during the health crisis?